PanGazer logo

 • Strong viewing enhancements (brightness, etc.) are available to help you identify features of interest.

 • PanGazer uses a fast multi-threaded implementation of the gnomonic projection which reduces apparent distortion of horizontals and verticals.
 Interpolation is used to improve the display of zoomed or low-resolution images.
+During dragging a reduced resolution is used for improved performance.

 • Very large images (up to the 65K×65K limit – 4 GigaPixels – of JPEG images) can be loaded, provided that sufficient RAM memory is available.
 In most cases a progress bar will be shown if loading a JPEG image will take more than a second.